 The Shih Tzu Chihuahua Mix is also very playful, so get her some toys for her to play with at home, and you’ve got another way of burning off her pent-up energy!

 Here’s a video you can’t resist – check out this adorable and playful 9-week-old Shichi pup:

 She loves affection

-The Shih Tzu Chihuahua Mix loves to be with her family; she is affectionate and loyal and will adore the attention.
-I don't recommend this dog with very young children, though, as she is small and delicate and could be hurt in rough play.
+The Shih Tzu Chihuahua Mix loves to be with her family; she is b and will adore the attention.
+I don’t recommend this dog with very young children, though, as she is small and delicate and could be hurt in rough play.

 Don’t be fooled by your Shichi’s size… she can be feisty!